-So how should the FP&A function plan for the unknowable?
-The first step is to stop thinking and acting the way you used to.
-Instead, adopt mindsets, techniques and technologies that are better suited to unpredictable situations – and keep up to date on the latest approaches by learning from peers and trusted partners.
+With this mindset adopted, you have techniques, thinking and technologies that are better suited to unpredictable situations.
+And you are actively keeping up to date on the latest approaches by learning from peers and trusted partners.

-Dump your long-term plans
+Rethink your long-term planning

 Model a wide range of scenarios

 Traditional planning would have viewed the situation we’re currently living through as highly unlikely.
-This goes to show that you now need to prepare not just for variations of what’s likely to happen, but also different permutations of what seems unlikely to happen.
+This goes to show that you now need to prepare not just for variations of what’s likely to happen but also different permutations of what seems unlikely to happen.

 Believe it or not, many organizations are still trying to manage with manual financial processes.
-Doing things by hand not only slows down financial operations, it also means analysts and planners have to wait for the data they need – and when they do get it, it’s often out of date.
+Doing things by hand not only slows down financial operations, but it also means analysts and planners have to wait for the data they need – and when they do get it, it’s often out of date.

 Now is the time to change